yochaigal/cairn/resources/monsters/driver-ant.md

 - Giant, omnivorous black ants that build colonies deep underground.
 - Consume any edible object in their path.
 - Often act as a hive mind.
-Treat 2 more Driver Ants as _detachments_.
+Two or more Driver Ants together is a _detachment_.